Literary-Insights/blog/src/content/blog/59 Seconds - Richard Wiseman.txt-1.md

 - Performing small acts of kindness
 - Developing a "gratitude attitude"

 7. The expert fixing the broken boiler in minutes represents how effective change does not have to be time-consuming, it's just a matter of "knowing exactly where to tap."

-Does this cover the key ideas in the extract?
-Let me know if you would like me to expand on or modify any part of the summary.

 • Happiness does not just make you enjoy life more, it actually causes success in both personal life and career.
 Studies show that happy people are more social, altruistic, self-confident, able to resolve conflicts, and have stronger immune systems.